 While we are glad to hear that asylum seeker families will be moved from offshore processing centres into the community on bridging visas, we are very concerned that the conditions of the bridging visas will force these families to live in deplorable conditions.
-We ask you to ensure that any asylum seeker moved onto a bridging visa will have the opportunity to seek work.
+We ask you to make it part of your policy that any asylum seeker moved onto a bridging visa will have the opportunity to seek work.

 Recent policy changes deny this right to some asylum seekers based on their time and mode of arrival in Australia.
-As a fundamental human right, asylum seekers should have the right to work.
 Without work rights, asylum seeker families could live in a limbo of uncertainty and social exclusion for years.

-At CCJP, we have many close connections to other community and church organisations who provide direct support to asylum seeker families living in the community.
-We know from first-hand experience that often families are living in dire poverty and are dependent on hand-outs of food and other donations in order to provide the basic necessities.
+CCJP knows from first-hand experience that often these families live in dire poverty and are dependent on hand-outs of food and other donations in order to provide the basic necessities.

-We ask you to allow work rights for all asylum seekers including families whilst their asylum applications are processed.
-This will enable them to move towards financial self-sufficiency and could therefore result in significant financial savings for the Government.
+We ask you to support work rights for all asylum seekers whilst their asylum applications are processed.
+This will enable them to move towards financial self-sufficiency and could therefore result in significant financial savings from a budgetary perspective.